International Cooperation

 The IDPC is part of the Global Privacy Enforcement Network (“GPEN”) since 2015.
 The GPEN is a network intended to foster cross border cooperation among privacy and data protection authorities.
 By virtue of a Recommendation adopted in June 2007 by OECD Governments, member countries were mandated to develop an informal network for the specific purpose of exchanging information and discuss practical aspects of enforcement cooperation through a dedicated online platform.
 In June 2012, the GPEN Action Plan was adopted.

-More information on the GPEN may be accessed on the following link:
+More information on the GPEN may be accessed on the following link.

 British, Irish and Islands’ Data Protection Authorities